S4Y78C9S/TwitterTweetFilter/README.md

 TODO
 ----

-- Add setting dialog.
+- Add a preferences dialog.
-- Be able to set (any user name, filter words list) pair to hide.
+- Be able to set usernames to hide.
-- Store hidden tweets to the other windows for just in case.
+- Store hidden tweets to the other window for just in case.
 - Own Addon Icon.

 SIMILAR ADDONS
 --------------